 - Can only really be used for contact sports

 3. Adidas Aldi-KICK 2 Martial Arts Shoes - Best Shoes For Experienced Kickboxers

-- Short lace for better fixation on foot.
+- Short lace better fit

 If you’re experienced in the art of kickboxing, the Adidas Aldi-Kick range is a perfect way to go.
 You can also use these for tae kwon do, and the pivot points included in the rubber sole allow for maximum flexibility in your feet.